Albergerz/Codepath-Prework/README.md

 -Along with the internal xcode struggles I had just recently got a macbook so I can work on xcode, and I have never used a mac so I had to get used to navigating the system.

 -I am also very new to using github so understanding repositories and navigating around the hub was difficult.
 Luckily the video tutorial that was included helped me

+- I would like to build an app that connects with your friends similar to discord but involves a gaming aspect.
+Lets say you have a group of friends and you all want to play and or talk with each other then my app would have a voice chat and that has a library of games you all can play as a group while on a call.
+I would like to include facetime integration, chat integration, and simple mobile games that can be played as a group.
+I would also want to include screen sharing and very clear, not cluttered, UI.

 ## License